Nic30/hwtHls/doc/ioGateMaterialization.rst

 2. For a non speculative multiple read we should construct a a pipeline + FSM or just FSM where each read will be an independent interface connected to a stage of pipeline on based on its order in code and the inputs are enabled based on FSM of original code.
-   The just FSM is sufficient if the latency of other operations is small enough and input is consumet at high enough rate.
+   The just FSM is sufficient if the latency of other operations is small enough and input is consumed at high enough rate.

    .. code-block::Python